 How to Fill an Ice Ball Mold

-- Over the sink, place the top mold over the bottom and push it down.
+- To fill a tray-style ice mold, separate the two pieces and fill the bottom mold to the top of the rim (not just the sphere shape).
+Place the top piece over the bottom and push it down.
 The water displaced from the bottom tray will fill the top part of the sphere.
-Any excess water will come out of the two air holes on the top.
+Any excess water will come out of the air holes on the top of each mold.